LonerHermitNEET/Matthew/Matthew.md

 To finish, [Hollowed Heart] was changing everything fast.
 Matthew was right to change things and make things better to remove the cognitive dissonance between a broken displaced man and a powerful intellectual creature.
 And [Hollowed Heart] was cancelling out the former.
 But whatever happened from now on was out of any outsider's hands, except for the gods maybe.

-Author's Note:

-Unnecessary note if you're already chill with the story.
-Anyway, I believe this author's note acknowledges the concerns of readers who stopped reading around the 1st arc, but I will not be moving this to chapter 1 or chapter 37, which is the final chapter of arc 1, until further notice:

-The readers have the right to be frustrated and angry with Matthew's internal stagnancy and deterioration despite his overall growth externally and his show of high cognitive skill through strategy, tactics, fighting scenes, and vivid emotional fervor and motivation.
-It feels almost contradictory at times, but that is who Matthew is, as many people tend to be, even if absent in positions of self-evidently great authority, power, and influence.
-In other words, this internal conflict is what this story was intending to be.
-But if the readers feel that the story is bad, that is valid.
-I understand why that might be the case for many of them.
-I also would not read this story unless I was fully prepared to watch the main character go through it.
-It has the basic elements of a power fantasy, but it also has the fundamentals of a psychological exploration of a broken (traumatized and mentally unwell) main character.
-It is experimental in that sense, and I am also testing the limits of what is considered too much or bearable in terms of boldness of narrative styles and choices, given that I have never written anything beyond 100 chapters (with 2,500 words per chapter).
-I don't like writing generic stories, so all of my stories will be written with varying degrees of boldness, which for now, will mean polarization between readers who enjoy its uniqueness and readers who are repulsed by it.
-But that's fine.
-I enjoy the critique, because I am here to learn.
-I can't promise rewriting everything, but I can guarantee that the longer I publish chapters and write new stories, the more I learn about what is too much and what is too little in terms of boldness.
-Thanks for reading and taking the time to hear my thoughts.
-If the readers are wondering if I enjoy my own stories, I do feel content when I write them.
-If not, I would never post them, but that's the point.
-Posting them stimulates growth through reader feedback.
-All in all, that's constructive.

-This chapter sees Matthew in a new stage of his life and of this second arc, one unladen by internal conflict, but composed of utilitarian, likely uncompromising ruthlessness with the help of magic and a choice.
-This was not sudden or out of pressure; in fact, this had been planned for tens of chapters now.
-I wanted to have Matthew fully realize his external potential, but I knew that his emotions would prove to be a detriment.
-And that is the reason why the first arc saw that in heavy detail, while the second arc emphasized on promising great rewards for Matthew if he kept on in his external path of growth and discarded the internal conflict that tied him down.
-I couldn't cut away Matthew's emotions immediately, as that was not my goal.
-I wanted to give him time to grow gradually character-wise in proportion to his changing circumstances and external progression; of course, whether this chapter came too late or too early is up to the reader to decide.
-I love writing characters that have to struggle to break away from guilt.
-Some are shown succeeding quickly in only one chapter; some are detailed and extended across tens of chapters.
-In short, I like to push boundaries, and I expect polarization.
-But there's a limit to pushing boundaries, and I am using reader feedback to find that.

-Speaking of passages like these, I aim to be transparent and communicative, but author notes are definitely limited in accomplishing that.
-Replying to comments are even more limited, because they are much less official due to their limited visibility; many readers tending to skip the comment section altogether save for the first comment.
-This is why I intend on taking new approaches of achieving this goal, and that might include offering a link to a version history of revisions in a public Github repository of the story or a blog providing editorial posts about the story, whether it be detailing each chapter or aspects of the whole story.
-But that idea is not final, and it could very well not go through.
-In the end, the point of this passage is to underscore my intentions not just as an author that pens lines, but as one that publishes serials.

 # Chapter 59

 Matthew was all alone in a vast landscape, and he walked around again and again.